sentient-asterisk/poetry-camera/README.md

 ---

-#### ● Electret Microphone Amplifier MAX9814
+#### ● Electret Microphone Amplifier - MAX4466 with Adjustable Gain
-The MAX9815 is a high-gain, low-noise electret microphone amplifier module with
+The **MAX4466** is a low-noise, high-gain microphone amplifier module.
-automatic gain control (AGC).
-It’s designed to capture audio input with consistent
+It features an onboard potentiometer to manually adjust the gain level.
-volume levels, making it ideal for applications where sound levels vary or where clarity
+This makes it ideal for capturing clean and consistent audio input.

-is key.
+We use the MAX4466 with the **Arduino Uno** microcontroller board.

-We use the MAX9815 module with the Arduino Uno to enable the audio-reactive
+It picks up sound from the AI-generated, spoken poetry audio.
-lighting system.
-It picks up the sound of the spoken poem and outputs an analog signal
+The analog output signal reflects the current volume of the audio.
-proportional to the audio volume.
-This signal is then used to animate LEDs in sync with
+This signal is used to animate LEDs in real-time response.
-the rhythm and intensity of the poem, creating a dynamic and immersive visual
+The lighting reacts to the rhythm and intensity of the poem.
-response to the AI-generated audio.
+This creates a dynamic and immersive audio-visual experience overall.

 ---